ifm/documentation/GeneralDoc/parameters.md

 **We recommend that you typically use the bilateral filter, as it is more efficient and has a better incorporation of the noise.**

-The median filter does not preserve edges as well and tends to produce round corners but, being more computationally efficient, should be utilized with "in-motion" Use Cases (e.g. obstacle detection on mobile robots)
+The median filter does not preserve edges as well and tends to produce round corners.

+Read details about the [bilateral filter](bilateralFilter.md) and the [median filter](medianFilter.md).

 ### Temporal filter
 |Variable name|Short description|Min/max values|